pprathameshmore/graph-microsoft-365/docs/development.md

 ## Provider account setup

-A JupiterOne staff developer may obtain credentials for existing development accounts.

-For those looking to build out their own development accounts:
+The Microsoft Graph API code is tested against three Active Directories:

+1. The multi-tenant app is installed, all permissions are granted
+1. The multi-tenant app is installed, most permissions are insufficient
+1. The multi-tenant app is not installed

+This allows for ensuring the API code handles some common target configuration scenarios.

+A JupiterOne staff developer can provide credentials for an existing development Azure account that tests are written against.
+This is the easiest way to begin making changes to the integration.
+Otherwise, you would need your own development Azure account, and the tests will likely need to be improved to avoid specific account information.

-1. Obtain a free Azure account, with a hotmail.com email address (one will be assigned to you when you create the Azure account, which provisions an Azure AD directory).
+You may obtain a free Azure account with a hotmail.com email address (one will be assigned to you when you create the Azure account, which provisions an Azure AD directory), to avoid any confusion about the purpose of the account.
-1. Obtain a Microsoft 365 account, which you'll need to work on ingesting Users, Groups, and other organizational resources found in Microsoft Graph.
-You may also make some progress by targeting your Azure AD default directory.

 In the Azure portal:

-1. Create an App Registration, multi-tenant
+1. Create an App Registration, multi-tenant, with `Organization.Read.All` API Permissions configured (only this for now)
 1. Add a 1-year secret (store securely in 1Password)
 1. Add a couple of Redirect URIs:
    1. https://apps.dev.jupiterone.io/microsoft-365/install (optional, obviously)
    1. https://localhost/microsoft-365/install

+Then, create two additional Active Directory Tenants (you'll have a Default Directory already), a user account with Global Administrator Role assignment in each one for yourself, and then [grant Admin Consent](#authentication) to the multi-tenant Enterprise Application as follows:

+1. Default directory, grant permission now and always grant new permissions as development of converters advances
+1. "J1 Insufficient Permissions" directory, grant permissions now (`Organization.Real.All` is all at this point in setup), but never grant any additional permisssions, to allow for testing cases where the app cannot fetch resources
+1. "J1 Inaccessible" directory, do not install the app at all here, to allow for testing cases where we have not be installed in a valid directory

+Update `test/config.ts` with directory IDs as appropriate.

 ## Authentication